ProtoSchool/protoschool.github.io/README.md

 Example:

 ```
-cp components/lessons/boilerplate-standard.vue components/lessons/Tutorial-Shortname/01.vue
+cp components/tutorials/boilerplate-standard.vue components/tutorials/Tutorial-Shortname/01.vue
 ```

 Replace anything in the boiler that reads "REPLACEME".

 #### Markdown file
-Create a `.md` file alongside your `.vue` and add the markdown formatted text of the lesson.
+Create an`.md` file alongside your `.vue` and add the markdown formatted text of the lesson.
+The name of this file should match the 2-digit lesson number used in the corresponding Vue file.

 Example:
 ```
-components/lessons/Tutorial-Shortname/01.md
+components/tutorials/Tutorial-Shortname/01.md
 ```

 #### Exercise file (skip for text-only lessons)
-Create a second `.md` file alongside your `.vue` and add the markdown formatted text that provides the assignment for the exercise box.
+Create a second `.md` file alongside your `.vue` and add the markdown formatted text that provides the assignment text for the exercise box.
+The name of this file should match the 2-digit lesson number used previously, with `-exercise` appended.

 Example:
 ```
-components/lessons/Tutorial-Shortname/01-exercise.md
+components/tutorials/Tutorial-Shortname/01-exercise.md
 ```
 ### Update routes and import statements in `main.js`